Ceiba speciosa (syn. Chorisia speciosa)

 The fruit have the general appearance of large green-colored avocados, but can be even larger, reaching 8 inches in length and weighing up to 1¾ pounds.
 When unripe, they have the texture of a juicy cucumber, with a seed-bearing core.
 On ripening, pods open to expose masses of white cottony or kapok-like material that ultimately fall to the floor far below and perhaps act as a barrier to rodents seeking the tiny seeds.
 Commercial kapok, exported mainly from Java, for innumerable uses, comes from Asian members of the bombax family (such as Ceiba pentandra).

-The tree was named for Ludwig Choris (1795–1828), who sailed around the world as an artist with Otto von Kotzebue (1787–1846); Choris is of local interest for having left paintings (held by the Bancroft Library, U.C.
+The older genus name, Chorisia, refers to Ludwig Choris (1795–1828), who sailed around the world as an artist with Otto von Kotzebue (1787–1846); Choris is of local interest for having left paintings (held by the Bancroft Library, U.C.
 Berkeley) of Native Americans, made in 1816 at the Carmel and San Francisco missions (portraits, dance groups, war dance costumes).
 See The Tall Tree, Palo Alto Historical Association, Vol. 3, No. 2, October 1969.

 Name derivation: Ceiba – version of South American name; speciosa – beautiful.